Engine, exhaust, and redrive oil leaks

 When replacing the O-rings, remove all traces of gunk and the old O ring from the female part of the pipe before installing the new one.
 Thoroughly clean the grooves that hold the O-ring with brake cleaner and compressed air.
 The O-rings are best installed with silicone grease (ordinary grease cakes up when it gets hot).
 If silicone grease is not available, use 2-stroke oil.
 Smear the O-ring with the grease and work it into the groove in the pipe.
 Rub grease around the tip of the male section of the pipe.
 The sections must be brought FULLY together.
 Gentle twisting helps.
 Reinstall the springs with a new Dyneema line and fix the knot with Super-Glue.

-If it is not obvious where the leak is coming from, pressurizing the crankcase with no more than 3-5 psi of air can help.
-This is a last resort method because the flywheel must be removed and the engine re-timed, no small task.
-Here is the basic way to do this, minus some details.
+If it is not obvious where the leak is coming from after careful examination of the engine, pressurizing the crankcase with no more than 3-5 psi of air can help.

-- Remove the engine from the frame and secure it.
+- Remove the engine from the frame and secure it in some manner

 - Wait at least a few minutes and give the engine a careful look.
-There should be ZERO leaks (not even tiny bubbles) around the reed valve body.
-Very small leaks around the main engine seals are not a problem.
-Remember that the crankcase experiences both positive and negative pressure during a single revolution of the engine and that air leaks (air going into the crankcase) will lean out the air/fuel mixture which can cause overheating of the engine.
+There should be NO leaks (not even tiny bubbles).
+The crankcase experiences both positive and negative pressure during a single revolution of the engine and that air leaks (air going into the crankcase) will lean out the air/fuel mixture which can cause overheating of the engine.
+It may also cause fast idle or problems adjusting the low speed needle jet (not the idle speed adjustment screw.

 Some redrives operate in an oil bath like the Top 80 or the Polini Thor models.
 If a Top 80 has light-colored (not black) oil around the base of the engine, on the redrive or muffler, it is a leak in the redrive seal or, much less often, a leak in the redrive housing itself.
 The Thor models have a wet clutch so the redrive oil quickly becomes black.
 If there is black oil around the propeller shaft, there is a leak in the propeller shaft seal.
 Redrive oil of a Top 80 falling on the muffler, however, may become black in color from being burned.